borjalofe/wpcli-wordpress-generator/README.md

 I'm no to going to answer questions about specific setups -such as "how can I setup plugin X?"- as this repo it's not aimed at giving customized solutions but to encourage you to create your own.

-On the other hand, I'll try to anwser any question it's not already answered in this section.
+On the other hand, I'll try to answer any question it's not already answered in this section.

+## TODO

+1. Add code to setup basic colors from user input.

 ## Technologies